RMWinslow/posts/media/amazongames.md

     - Local:
 - Table Manners
     - Okay.
 Goofy simulator.
     - Attempts to be Surgeon Simulator but with a date at a restaurant.
-The gimmick and presentation are fun, but the game is horribly optimized, and some of the simulation elements are unresponsive. <!-- For example, I struggled to light a candle with a lit match.
+The gimmick and presentation are fun, but the game is horribly optimized, and some of the simulation elements are unresponsive.
+For example, I struggled to light a candle with a lit match.
 With this kind of game, they should err on the side of causing chaos.
-It should be *too easy* to start fires, not too hard.-->
+It should be *too easy* to start fires, not too hard.
 - Strata
 - Bridge Constructor Playground
 - Algo Bot